codeboxrcodehub/comforterpdocs/docs/comfortaccounting/how-to-install.md

 You can install Comfort Accounting plugin from your wordpress dashboard -> Plugins -> Add New and then search by the name.
 Then download the zip file from wordpress.org [plugin dir](https://wordpress.org/plugins/comfortaccounting/) and install manually.

-## How to install “Comfort Accounting Pro Addon”
+## How to install “Comfort Accounting Frontend”

-**Comfort Accounting Addon** doesn’t work without the core plugin **Comfort Accounting**.
+**Comfort Accounting Frontend** doesn’t work without the core plugin **Comfort Accounting**.
 So, before you install the pro addon you need to have the core Comfort Accounting plugin installed and activated (if you want to activate this pro addon).
+So, Comfort Accounting Frontend is an addon plugin for core plugin Comfort Accounting.
+To install Comfort Accounting Frontend you have to purchase [license and download](https://codeboxr.com/product/cbx-changelog-for-wordpress/#downloadarea) from our website and then install manually.

+## How to install “Comfort Accounting Reports”

+**Comfort Accounting Reports** doesn’t work without the core plugin **Comfort Accounting**.
+So, before you install the pro addon you need to have the core Comfort Accounting plugin installed and activated (if you want to activate this pro addon).
+So, Comfort Accounting Reports is an addon plugin for core plugin Comfort Accounting.
+To install Comfort Accounting Reports you have to purchase [license and download](https://codeboxr.com/product/cbx-changelog-for-wordpress/#downloadarea) from our website and then install manually.

+## How to install “Comfort Accounting Woo”

-So, Comfort Accounting Pro Addon is an addon plugin for core plugin Comfort Accounting.
+**Comfort Accounting Woo** doesn’t work without the core plugin **Comfort Accounting**.
+So, before you install the pro addon you need to have the core Comfort Accounting plugin installed and activated (if you want to activate this pro addon).
+So, Comfort Accounting Woo is an addon plugin for core plugin Comfort Accounting.
-To install CBX Changelog Pro Addon you have to purchase [license and download](https://codeboxr.com/product/cbx-changelog-for-wordpress/#downloadarea) from our website and then install manually.
+To install Comfort Accounting Woo you have to purchase [license and download](https://codeboxr.com/product/cbx-changelog-for-wordpress/#downloadarea) from our website and then install manually.

 **Last modified:** December 9, 2024